 INFORMATION FROM CALLER

 DATE: (DD/MN 1/YYYY

 TIME:

 TIME OF INCIDENT:

 CALLER'S NAME:

 CALLER'S PRESENT LOCATION:

 CLOSEST TOWN:

 Nature of the incident:

-Π П Π

-Type of emergency (if known) Gas Oil Spill Fire/ Vehic le Injur y Other
+Type of emergency (if known) Gas Release Injur y Other

-Release Explosion Accide ent

-• ·

-Is there a detectable odour?
-Rotten Crude Oil Other:
+Is there a detectable odour? □ Rotten Eggs ☐ Crude Oil Other:

-Eggs

 Is there a visible vapour cloud?
-Yes 🗆 No
+Yes □ No

-Are there any injuries / health symptoms / fatalities?
-Yes 🗆 No
+Are there any injuries / health symp toms / fata lities?
+Yes □ No

-Has the individual informed anyone else or do they inten d to inform

-anyone else (i.e. AER / EMBC / MER / EMO / CER, emergency services, neighbours)? 🗆 No
+Has the individual informed anyone anyone else (i.e. AER / EMBC / MER neighbours)?
+Yes □ No

-EMPLOYEE INFORMATION
+EMPLOYE E INFORMA ATION

-EMPLOYEE NAME: PHONE NO.:
+EMPLOYEE NAME: PHONE E NO .:

 ACTIONS TAKEN: